tabler/tabler/pages/_docs/ribbons.md

 ## Ribbon text

-Set your own text in a ribbon.
+Add your own text to a ribbon to display any additional information and make it easy to spot for users.

 {% capture code %}
 {% include cards/ribbon.html color="green" text="-50%" %}